7 Ways to Write Super-Effective Google Ads (with Real Examples)

 The concept of being current and timely is pretty intuitive; what happened recently will get more eyeballs and interest than what happened three months ago.

-The same is true with your AdWords ads.
+The same is true with your Google ads.

 Have you tried testing copy that states how many customers you serviced last month or this year?